stevencarrau/stevencarrau.github.io/_pages/about.md

 Welcome!
+I'm an autonomy and robotics engineer at Icon Technology where we work on automating the future of construction.
+At Icon, I develop the software and planning architecture for a deployed mobile robot with a 6DOF tool-arm that performs safety-critical tasks in dusty, dynamic environments.
-I'm a postdocorate fellow at the Oden Institute for Computational Sciences, located at the University of Texas at Austin.
-As a researcher I am a member of Ufuk Topcu's [Autonomous Systems Group](https://oden.utexas.edu/research/centers-and-groups/autonomous-systems-group/).
-In 2022, I graduated with my PhD in Aerospace Engineering at the University of Texas at Austin specializing in decision-making for *Task-Aware Planning and Learning in Partially Observable Environments*.
+Previously, I was postdocorate fellow at the Oden Institute for Computational Sciences, located at the University of Texas at Austin.
+As a researcher I was a member of [Center for Autonomoy](https://autonomy.oden.utexas.edu/oden.utexas.edu).
+I graduated with my PhD in Aerospace Engineering at the University of Texas at Austin specializing in decision-making for *Task-Aware Planning and Learning in Partially Observable Environments*.
 Prior to my graduate studies I received a Bachelors of Engineering/Bachelors of Science in aerospace and mathematics from the University of Sydney.

 **Research Interests**